PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/setup/setup/functions/askAndSetRecaptcha.md

 `Promise`\<`void`\>

-A promise that resolves when configuration is complete
+Promise<void> - Resolves when configuration is complete.

 ## Remarks